-These gluten free oat flour pancakes are thick, fluffy, and have a subtle hint of sweetness.
-These pancakes are one of my favourite oat flour recipes because they’re easy to make, nutritious, filling, and perfect for breakfast or brunch on the weekends.
+These gluten-free oat flour pancakes are thick, fluffy, and have a subtle hint of sweetness.
+These pancakes are one of my favorite oat flour recipes because they’re easy to make, nutritious, filling, and perfect for breakfast or brunch on the weekends.
 You can also freeze these for a convenient, make-ahead breakfast for busy mornings.

 These pancakes call for eggs and milk.
-I haven’t tried any egg substitutes or plant-based milk in this recipe so I can’t recommend any alternatives (but if you’re looking for a vegan breakfast or brunch idea, give these vegan banana muffins a try.
-They’re easy to make and turned out delicious).
+I haven’t tried any egg substitutes or plant-based milk in this recipe so I can’t recommend any alternatives (but if you’re looking for a vegan breakfast or brunch idea, give these delicious vegan pancakes made with buckwheat flour a try instead).

 I added a splash of maple syrup to the pancake batter for a hint of sweetness, along with some pure vanilla extract and pinches of nutmeg and cinnamon.
 You can omit any/all of these ingredients if necessary, but I prefer to include them all.

 A small amount of apple cider vinegar (or lemon juice) combined with some gluten-free baking powder give these pancakes a satisfying, fluffy texture.
 You can omit the vinegar or lemon juice if necessary – the pancakes will still be delicious but they won’t turn out quite as fluffy.

 This recipe calls for melted butter or melted coconut oil.
 Be sure to allow the melted butter or coconut oil to cool off before adding it to the recipe.
 You can also substitute any other oil you prefer such as canola oil, vegetable oil, or grape seed oil.

 These pancakes are so easy to make.
 Start by mixing the oat flour, baking powder, cinnamon, nutmeg, and salt.